 Research

-Our work is funded by currently two research projects:
+Our work is currently funded by two research projects:

 - Deliberation Laboratory (VolkswagenStiftung, AI and the future of society, until 07/24, PhD student: Zlata Kikteva)